 Below: A lock with a skeleton key made by filing down a similar key.

 Some of your lock picking tools might open a small warded lock.
-I have opened such a lock using hooks, half-diamonds, single-hump Bogotas and snowmen.
+I have opened such a lock using hooks, half-diamonds, single-hump Bogotas, half-snowmen and snowmen.
 A ball or half-ball would probably work too.
 Just insert the pick and rotate until you trip the latch or spring.
+Small jiggler keys also may work.

 Conventional lock picks are not really designed to take lateral pressure, so such use should be occasional or for when you do not have a better alternative.
 If you are a customs officer or someone else who often has a legitimate need to regularly open such locks you can make yourself an opener from some stout wire, tube or rod.
 Below is a photo of one of my turning tools.
 The rod section of the handle has been given a slight hook for opening small warded locks.